 A search of research dealing with what employers want in potential employees will show you that being a skilled communicator is of the utmost importance in establishing a successful career.

-Whether you are majoring in Business, Biology, Theater, Psychology, English, Health or another major area, a minor in Communication Studies will give you an edge over your peers because you will have completed training in one of the most sought after skills.
+Whether you are majoring in Business, Biology, Theater, Psychology, English, Health or another major area, a minor in Communication will give you an edge over your peers because you will have completed training in one of the most sought after skills.

 - CMST 111: Introduction to Communication Studies (3 credits; General Education-Humanities- PA)